ElyasAQ/comp3700-project/README.md

 ## 📝 Form Submission Setup

 All forms submit to `https://httpbin.org/get` as per project requirements.
-The Contact Us form is also configured to send to `info@nasagh.om` using `mailto:`.
+The Contact Us form is also configured to send to `s150229@student.squ.edu.om` using `mailto:`.

 ## 🚀 Deployment Instructions